Braves pitcher Sean Newcomb apologizes for offensive tweets

 "Such inappropriate comments have no place in our game.
 We are aware of this serious issue, Billy Bean will meet with Mr. Newcomb this week, and we will identify an appropriate course of diversity training for him in the Atlanta community," MLB said in a statement.

 Bean is MLB's vice president for social responsibility and inclusion.
-He is a former big league outfielder who retired in 1995 and came out publicly in 1999.
+He is a former big league outfielder and openly gay.

 Bean likely will be scheduling a meeting with Trea Turner as well after homophobic and racially insensitive tweets by the Washington Nationals shortstop from 2011 and 2012 surfaced Sunday night.
 The 25-year-old Turner apologized in a statement released by the team.